-- A. In this chapter, the following terms have the meanings indicated. - B. Terms Defined. - (1) "Combined score" means the sum of specific scores as established by the Department on the Maryland High School Assessments for algebra, science, English, and government. - (2) "Credit" means successful demonstration of a specified unit of study. - (3) "Department" means the State Department of Education. - (4) "HSA" means the high school assessments in science and government aligned with the Maryland Standards. - (5) "Individualized education program (IEP)" means a written description for a student with a disability that is developed, reviewed, and revised in accordance with 20 U.S.C. §1414 and COMAR 13A.05.01. - (6) "Maryland High School Assessments" means the HSA, PARCC, or other assessments in algebra, science, English, and government developed or adopted by the Department that are aligned with and measure a student's skills and knowledge as set forth in the Maryland Standards for those subjects. - (7) "Minimum score" means an acceptable score established by the Department below the passing score on a Maryland High School Assessment that may be used by a student to satisfy the combined score option. - (8) "PARCC Assessment" means the assessments in algebra and English aligned with the Maryland Standards.
+A. In this chapter, the following terms have the meanings indicated.

+B. Terms Defined.

+(1) "Combined score" means the sum of specific scores as established by the Department on the Maryland [High School] Comprehensive Assessments for algebra, science, English, and government.

+(2) "Credit" means successful demonstration of a specified unit of study.

+(3) "Department" means the State Department of Education.

+[(4) "HSA" means the high school assessments in science and government aligned with the Maryland Standards.]

+[(5)] (4)"Individualized education program (IEP)" means a written description for a student with a disability that is developed, reviewed, and revised in accordance with 20 U.S.C. §1414 and COMAR 13A.05.01.

+[(6)] (5) "Maryland [High School] Comprehensive Assessments" means the [HSA, PARCC, or other] assessments in algebra, science, English, and government developed or adopted by the Department that are aligned with and measure a student's skills and knowledge as set forth in the Maryland Standards for those subjects, including those assessments formerly known as the Maryland High School Assessments.

+[(7)] (6) "Minimum score" means an acceptable score established by the Department below the passing score on a Maryland [High School] Comprehensive Assessment that may be used by a student to satisfy the combined score option.

+[(8) "PARCC Assessment" means the assessments in algebra and English aligned with the Maryland Standards.]